prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

 Lattice point group generation
 ------------------------------

 The point group is the set of symmetry operations that transform the lattice vectors but leave all the lattice points (the points that are integer multiples of the lattice vectors) invariant.
-The lattice point group can be generated using the :func:`~casm.xtal.Lattice.make_point_group()` method of :class:`~casm.xtal.Lattice`.
+The lattice point group can be generated using the :func:`~casm.xtal.make_point_group()` method.
 For the example of a simple cubic lattice, the lattice point group has 48 operations:

 .. code-block:: Python

     >>> lattice = xtal.Lattice(np.eye(3))
-    >>> point_group = lattice.make_point_group()
+    >>> point_group = xtal.make_point_group(lattice)
     >>> len(point_group)
     48